lite-xl/lite-xl.github.io/docs/developer-guide/child-processes.md

 If the child process is still running or an error occurred, it will return `nil` followed by an error message and error code.

-If `time` is 0, the method returns immediately.
+`time` is time in milliseconds before the method returns.
-If `time` is `process.WAIT_INFINITE`, the method waits until the child process ends.
+If it is 0, the method returns immediately without waiting for the child process to exit.
-If `time` is `process.WAIT_DEADLINE`, the method uses the `timeout` value specified when calling `process.start()`.
-If this value is not specified, it will wait until the child process ends.
+The parameter can also be `process.WAIT_DEADLINE` to use the timeout value provided in `process.start()` or `process.WAIT_INFINITE` to wait until the child process exits (the default).

 **Examples:**